iguanajuice/semi-automatic-arch/README.md

 # Make your system bullet proof:

-Since we're using `btrfs` as our filesystem, we can easily make snapshots of our system using `timeshift` and then boot into those snapshots directly using `grub-btrfs`.
-This way, even if we break our system to the point it's unbootable, we can still restore from a working snapshot.
+Since we're using `btrfs` as our filesystem, we can easily make snapshots of the system using `timeshift`, then boot into those snapshots directly using `grub-btrfs`.
+This way, even if the system breaks to the point it's unbootable, we can still restore from a working snapshot.

 Here's how to set it up: